seyhajin/monkey2/modules/monkey/newdocs/language/arrays.md

 An array is a linear sequence of values that can be addressed using one or more integer indices.

 Each array has an associated element type.
 That is, the type of the values actually stored in the array.
 An array's element type is a purely static property.
-It is only known at compile time so arrays cannot be 'downcast' at runtime.
+It is only known at compile time so arrays cannot be 'cast' to different array types at runtime.

-The syntax used for declaring values and variables of array type is:
+Array variables are declared using the syntax:

-_ElementType_ `[` [`,`...] `]`
+_ElementType_`[`[`,`...]`]`

-An array can also be multidimensional, in which case the '[]' will contain 1 or more commas.
+An array can be multidimensional, in which case the '[]' will contain 1 or more commas.

 Here are some example of declaring array variables: